greshake/i3status-rust/blocks.md

 ## GitHub

 Creates a block which shows the unread notification count for a GitHub account.
+A GitHub [personal access token](https://github.com/settings/tokens/new) with the "notifications" scope is requried, and must be passed using the `I3RS_GITHUB_TOKEN` environment variable.

 ### Examples